 Dr. Michael Birkner, History Department, Gettysburg College.
 His books include Dwight D. Eisenhower (American Presidents Series).

 Dr. George Colburn, writer and producer of the prime time documentary, The Eisenhower Legacy.

 Ms. Susan Eisenhower, author of Mrs. Ike, Memories and Reflections on the Life of Mamie Eisenhower.

-Ms. Carol Hegeman, Supervisory Historian, Eisenhower National Historic Site, author of the lesson plan, Thaw in the Cold War: Eisenhower and Khrushchev at Gettysburg.
+Ms. Carol Hegeman, Supervisory Historian (retired), Eisenhower National Historic Site, author of the lesson plan, Thaw in the Cold War: Eisenhower and Khrushchev at Gettysburg.

 - Dr. Brian Jones, History Department, Johnson C. Smith University, author of Abolishing the Taboo: Dwight D. Eisenhower and American Nuclear Doctrine 1945 -1963.